btrihatmaja/AutoSlony/README.md

 -------
 I also provide initial slony config in my `slony_config` folder.
 However this config will work only in SlonyI >= 2.1.
 Please read the full documentation about how to install Slony in [this document](http://slony.info/documentation/).

-How to do initial config (_Remember to set your environtment variable first using set_env.sh_):
+How to do initial config (_Remember to set your environtment variable first using set_env_):

 ```bash
 ## In your master